drjubbs/dota-stats/win_classification.md

 print("Records: {}".format(len(rows)))
 ```

-## Logistic Regression
+## Encoding for Classification

-Use simple logistic regression to determine probability of a win.
-It's tempting to trying something like this:
+Use classifiers to determine probability of a win.
+It's tempting to trying a linear model like this:

 `log(p/(1-p)) = c0 + x1*c1 + x2*c2 + x3*c3 + ... `

 where `c0` is the intercept and represents the contribution from being on radiant, `x1` .. `xn` are indicator variables, where `1` indicates the hero was selected on radiant, and `-1` indicates the hero was selected on dire.
 The issue here is that the interpretation of the coefficients becomes difficult.
 If `c1` is high, does that mean a high win rate for radiant or a high loss rate for dire?
-It also assumes that each hero has symmetric effects, radiant vs. dire.
+This assumes that each hero has symmetric effects, radiant vs. dire.

-Instead we will break each game into two vectors, a winner and loser, and use only `{0,1}` indicator variables:
+Instead we will break each game into two vectors, radiant and dire, and use only `{0,1}` indicator variables.
+For logistic classificaiton:

 `log(p/(1-p)) = a0 + x1*b1 + x2*b2 + x3*b3 + ... + y1*c1 + y2*c2 + y3*c3 + ...`